mikemudgett/Phyllotaxis_Simulation/README.md

 t=2: &emsp; &emsp; &emsp; &emsp; &emsp;&emsp; &emsp; &emsp; &emsp; &emsp;&emsp; &emsp; &emsp; &emsp; &emsp; t=3:
 <img src="/Pictures/t2.png" width="30%">  <img src="/Pictures/t3.png" width="30%">

+If we let the simulation go for 50 cycles and plot each new flower location, we see that it forms a sort of spiral: